 Applicants must demonstrate English proficiency in one of the following ways:

-- Transfer Students: Students applying for transfer from a U.S. college or university who have completed two English composition courses with grades of C or higher are considered to have met the English proficiency requirement.
+- Students applying for transfer from a U.S. college or university who have completed two English composition courses with grades of C or higher are considered to have met the English proficiency requirement

-- A personal statement (1-2 pages) describing your degree and career plans and how North Central can help you achieve them.
-This can be mailed with your application or emailed to Megan Otermat.
+- A personal statement (1-2 pages typed) explaining why you want to attend North Central and how North Central can help you achieve your degree and career plans.
+This can be emailed to International Admissions.
 (Be sure to include your complete name and the semester for which you are applying.)

 - A letter of recommendation from a teacher or instructor.